 Lantern House by Timmins + Whyte Architects

-The house is a series of choreographed spaces with views to the outside from every angle.
-There is a sense of calm, like being at a day spa.
-It feels soft, it feels light and unfussy.
-The main living and kitchen now feel part of the whole site, and will evolve and change with seasons as the garden grows.⠀
+This home embodies a series of thoughtfully orchestrated spaces, each offering views to the outside from every angle.
+The ambiance is serene and calming, akin to that of a day spa, exuding a soft, light, and unfussy aesthetic.
+The primary living and kitchen areas now feel like an integral part of the whole site and promise to evolve with the changing seasons as the garden flourishes.

 Photography by Peter Bennetts